harelba/serium/README.md

 # Notice that the resulting new_a instance is of version A/3, and that it has been automatically migrated from version 1.
 The important thing here
-# is that there was no need to actually provide the lambda for the migration of A/1 to A/3. pycase has found a path of migration from 1 to 2 and then to 3,
+# is that there was no need to actually provide the lambda for the migration of A/1 to A/3. serium has found a path of migration from 1 to 2 and then to 3,
 # applying it automatically.
 If you wanted you could provide a direct migration lambda from version 1 inside A/3's CC_MIGRATIONS, and it would have been used
 # without resorting to a double migration.
 From the end-user's viewpoint, this doesn't matter though - The end result is a valid A/3 instance that can be used
 # around the code.